Saturday, November 30, 2024

 Systemic symptoms may be totally absent, Symptoms when present are malaise, weakness, anorexia, nausea, headaches, blurred vision and hearing difficulties.

-Pathology of skin lesions are basically similar to the primary lesions with regional variation in degrees of ulceration, perivascular infiltrate, epithelial hyperplasia, vasculitis and histocytic and plasmacytic infiltration.
+Pathology of skin lesions is basically similar to the primary lesions with regional variation in degrees of ulceration, perivascular infiltrate, epithelial hyperplasia, vasculitis and histocytic and plasmacytic infiltration.

 The 3rd stage is Tertiary syphilis.

-There is a hiatus of few years to several years when patients exhibit no symptoms.
+There is a hiatus of a few years to several years when patients exhibit no symptoms.

 CNS.

 General paresis.
-Initially patients show impairment of intellect and judgment, irritability and loss of memory.
-Then progressively develop lack of interest in self grooming, dressing and personal hygiene.
-Dementia of various degree develop and often associated with grandiose of ideas, euphoria and delusion.
+Initially, patients show impairment of intellect and judgment, irritability and loss of memory.
+Then progressively develop a lack of interest in self grooming, dressing and personal hygiene.
+Dementia of various degrees develops and is often associated with grandiose ideas, euphoria and delusion.
 Others are depressed and agitated.
 Gradually loss of speech and progressive loss of all mental faculties.
 Focal and generalized seizures develop.
 Muscle tremors and flat facial affects, loss of all tendon reflexes and extensor planter reflex along with optic atrophy and Argyl Robertson pupils demonstrated.

 Tabes dordalis.
-This is primarily of posterior column of spinal cord lesions associated with loss of dorsal root ganglions.
-Loss of pain from limbs starts initially then develop in the rest of the body.
+This is primarily of the posterior column of spinal cord lesions associated with loss of dorsal root ganglions.
+Loss of pain from limbs starts initially and then develops in the rest of the body.
 Vibratory and position senses are lost next which results in ataxia.
 Paraesthesia specially Electric shock like pain felt often.
-Loss of control for muscles of movement results in slapping of foot on attempted walking.
-Loss of bladder and bowel control develop.
+Loss of control for muscles of movement results in slapping of the foot on attempted walking.
+Loss of bladder and bowel control develops.

 Middle cerebral artery stroke.
-This develop as a result of endovasculitis of the middle cerebral artery.
+This develops as a result of endovasculitis of the middle cerebral artery.
 Complete paralysis of one side corresponds with the same sided loss of sensations and same sided visual field loss.
-In left middle cerebral artery lesion the speech is lost.
+In the left middle cerebral artery lesion the speech is lost.

 Cardiovascular.
 Large and middle sized muscular arteries show aneurysmal dilatation and aortic valvular insufficiency and coronary artery stenosis.
-Abdominal aorta aneurysm can be large and extends to iliac vessels.
+Abdominal aorta aneurysm can be large and extend to iliac vessels.
 Pressure from the enlarging aneurysm produces various symptoms either in the chest or abdomen.
-Rupture of aneurysm produces catastrophic hemorrhage.
+The rupture of aneurysm produces catastrophic hemorrhage.

 Cutaneous.
 Gamma, Tubero-sarpenginous and Tubero- nodular syphilitic skin lesions.